(This post was originally published on Jan 21, 2011)

 I think at this point, most people would recommend that I unfriend people I don’t know personally and just keep close friends, family and people in my social circle, but I don’t want that.
 That’s because I see all my connections as important, including and especially my connections with all of you.
 If anything, I gather that if you’re reading PE, we probably have a greater affinity (even though we don’t know each other) than acquaintances in real life, because of our common shared passion for growth.
 What made FB valuable for me to begin with was because it was an easy way for me to connect with all of you on a personal basis.
 If I removed non-real life friends/family, the whole account would be useless.
 If someone is a personal connection I’d have his/her contact or email anyway, or I’d know someone who do.
 I don’t need FB to contact my close friends.

 Some might suggest that I start a personal page then for this purpose.
-First off, my desired username had been used for my profile (/celestinechua – it cannot be switched to my page).
-Next, it was unnecessary administrative work managing a profile and a page, especially when I want to use them for just 1 same purpose.
+First off, my desired username had been used for my profile (“celestinechua” — it cannot be switched to my page).
+Next, it creates unnecessary administrative work managing a profile and a page, especially when I want to use them for just one same purpose.
 You cannot delete user accounts as they are needed to start a page.
-There have been many user complaints on the issues I mentioned above of which have not been addressed by FB to date.
-It felt as if Facebook has outgrown the initial speed and agility of a small start-up and has now turned into a slow, unresponsive organization.
-I felt like I was trying too hard to make it work out, and the end benefit wasn’t exactly my ideal scenario to begin with.
+There have been many user complaints on the issues I mentioned above of which have not been addressed by Facebook to date.
+It feels as if Facebook has outgrown the initial speed and agility of a small start-up and has now turned into a slow, unresponsive organization.
+I felt like I was trying too hard to make my Facebook account work out, and the end benefit wasn’t exactly my ideal scenario to begin with.

 While what I wrote above were hassles, they were more annoyances vs. reasons that would make me quit the site.
 I would imagine that I would quit one day when things reach a tipping point, but I was still managing ok.
 What really sealed the deal in deleting my accounts and leaving Facebook was the realization that Facebook had become my comfort zone.
 Let me elaborate.